prasadborkar1109/blog-django-mongodb/README.md

         PORT = 27017
    ```
 4) Save the file, run migrations again and you're connected to MongoDB Atlas.

+And,
+if you see this error `pymongo.errors.ServerSelectionTimeoutError: connection closed,connection closed` then
+please cross check if your System IP address is whitelisted in MongoDB Atlas or not.

 ### Run application